 - Holy Man starring Eddie Murphy.

-- Shaquille O'Neill in Kazaam, with plenty of Unfortunate Implications.
+- Shaquille O'Neal in Kazaam, with plenty of Unfortunate Implications.

 - Mr. Bloom, Scatman Crothers' character from the "Kick the Can" segment of The Twilight Zone The Movie.